-Lamar Chapman recently completed his sixth season on Steve Pikiell's staff after being named assistant coach in July 2008.
-Chapman has helped turn the Seawolves program into a perennial powerhouse in America East; Stony Brook's record since Chapman's arrival is 123-70 (.637) overall and 70-30 (.700) during America East play.
-The Seawolves have captured three conference regular season championships and earned national postseason berths four times in Chapman's five seasons.
-In the last three seasons alone with Chapman on staff, Stony Brook has gone 70-29 overall and 41-7 in America East.
-The 41 conference wins over the last three seasons rank first in the nine-team league.
+Lamar Chapman is in his eighth season on Steve Pikiell's staff after being named assistant coach in July 2008.
+Chapman has helped turn the Seawolves program into a perennial powerhouse in America East.
+Stony Brook's record since Chapman's arrival is 146-83 (.638) overall and 82-34 (.707) during America East play.
+The Seawolves have captured three conference regular season championships and earned national postseason berths five times in Chapman's seven seasons.
+In the last four seasons, Stony Brook has gone 93-41 overall and 53-11 in America East.
+The 53 conference wins over the last four seasons rank first in the nine-team league.

 Chapman came to Stony Brook after two years on the University of Toledo men's basketball coaching staff where he was involved in all facets of the program, including on-floor coaching, recruiting, scheduling, academic support, individual conditioning workouts and scouting.

 In his first season at UT, Chapman helped the program capture its first MAC regular-season title in 27 years as well as make its fourth appearance in the last nine years in the National Invitation Tournament.
 He also has coached All-MAC honorees Keonta Howell, Justin Ingram and Florentino Valencia, as well as 2006-07 MAC Defensive Player of the Year, Kashif Payne.